The Context Bloat Problem

 PreCompact fires → Read all session events from SQLite → Build priority-tiered XML snapshot (≤2 KB) → Store snapshot in session_resume table

-SessionStart fires (source: "compact") → Retrieve stored snapshot → Write structured events file → auto-indexed into FTS5 → Build Session Guide with 15 categories → Inject <session_knowledge> directive into contextThe snapshot is built in priority tiers—if the 2 KB budget is tight, lower-priority events are dropped first while critical state is always preserved.
+SessionStart fires (source: "compact") → Retrieve stored snapshot → Write structured events file → auto-indexed into FTS5 → Build Session Guide with 15 categories → Inject <session_knowledge> directive into contextLower-priority events (intent, MCP tool counts) are dropped first if the 2 KB budget is tight.
+Critical state (files, tasks, rules, decisions) is always preserved.

 Session Guide Categories